best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 Internal review should be carried out within your teams.
 Reviewing code from those with more and less experience is beneficial.

-## How can we approach code review?
+## Give timely feedback

+It's important that feedback is provided in good time, so that the review process does not hold up development of the code and that issues can be addressed before more code is written using the same practices.

+We strongly recommend applying pair programming for code review, as the most timely and practical method.
+However, a separate review process may be necessary when multiple developers are not available to work at the same time or when reviewing completed work.

 ### Pair programming

 > Two heads are better than one.

-This practice combines the code writing and the review process into one step.
+Review doesn't have to be an arduous standalone task.
+Pair programming combines the code writing and the review process into a single step.
 Here, two or three developers work together to write a single piece of code.
 Each developer takes turns to actively author parts of the code, while others provide real-time feedback on the code being written.

 This practice encourages developers to consider why they are writing code in a particular way and to vocalise this ("programming out loud").
 Additionally, it gives reviewers a chance to suggest improvements and question the author's approach as the code is written.
 Working in this way can be more efficient than reviewing code separately - issues are identified sooner, so they easier to fix.
-Despite the upfront cost of two individuals writing the code, the resulting code is often higher quality and contains fewer bugs.
+Despite the upfront cost of more than one individual writing the code, the resulting code is often higher quality and contains fewer bugs.

 The rotational aspect of pair programming ensures that all team members gain experience from both the author and review perspective.
-From both angles, you'll learn new techniques and practices.
-In addition to this shared knowledge, developers can also improve their interpersonal skills by working in this way.
+From both angles, you'll learn new programming and communication techniques.
+In addition to this, sharing knowledge of how the code works across the team prevents too much risk being put on individuals.

 Developers working in pairs can approve changes to code as it is written, however, key discussions from pair programming sessions should still be documented to demonstrate which aspects of the code have been reviewed and discussed.

 This blog post from the Government Digital Service provides [more detailed steps to apply pair programming](https://gds.blog.gov.uk/2018/02/06/how-to-pair-program-effectively-in-6-steps/).

-### Remote review
+### Separate review process

-Remote review involves sharing your code with a reviewer, and receiving a review in the form of constructive comments.
-We describe this as remote, in the sense that the code author does not need to be present for the review.
-This is often an iterative process, where the reviewer may make additional suggestions until they are satisfied with the code.
+A separate review involves sharing your code with a reviewer, and receiving written feedback.
+We describe this as separate, because code development and review are separate and the code author does not need to be present for the review.
+This type of review is an iterative process, where the reviewer may make additional suggestions until they are satisfied with the code changes.

 This form of review works best when changes to the code are small and frequent.
 Requesting review of small but regular changes reduces the burden on reviewers, relative to large review of a complete project.
 Similarly to pair programming, reviewing small changes to code allows you to catch issues sooner.